valeriupredoi/bgcval2/README.md

 physics and Biogeochemistry fields in the given model, and then compares them against historical observations.

-The command to run it is `analysis_timeseries --jobID jobID --keys key`, where jobID is one or more mass jobIDs, such a `u-ab123`.
+The command to run it is `analysis_timeseries --jobID jobID --keys suites`, where jobID is one or more mass jobIDs, such a `u-ab123`.
-The key is one or more pre-defined keys, which generates a list of variables.
+The suite is one or more pre-defined suites, which is a yaml file of list of variables.

-Key | What it is | Description :--------------:|:------------:|:------------:
+Suite  | What it is | Description :--------------:|:------------:|:------------:
 `kmf` | Key Metrics First | A short and quick list of the most important metrics.
 `physics` | Physics | A comprehensive list of physical metrics.